 POCO F1, the first phone under the POCO brand was launched back in August 2018.
-Earlier this month the company, which became an independent brand launched the POCO X2 smartphone in India last week.
+Earlier this month the company, which became an independent brand launched the POCO X2 smartphone in India.
 This was actually launched in China as Redmi K30 4G back in December last year and is not the successor of the POCO F1.
 The specifications look great on paper for the price.
 Let us dive into the review to find out what the device has to offer.

 - POCO X2 8GB + 256GB in Atlantis Blue color